 As my profession demands cooking and tasting of Non-Vegetarian products & in spite of me being a pure vegetarian, I perform my duties religiously as I understand the cause behind it is holy and noble.

-Through this I wish to pass this message to all the budding Chefs of tomorrow that whatever you prepare whether Vegetarian or Non vegetarian should have a clearly defined purpose of winning hearts through the stomach to the Heart.
+Through this I wish to pass this message to all the budding Chefs of tomorrow that whatever you prepare whether Vegetarian or Non vegetarian should have a clearly defined purpose of winning hearts ,through the stomach that is the food we consume to the Heart.